Last Updated on May 6, 2022

 23. Which is better, cremation or burial?

 Cremation is cost-effective and saves on ground space.
 It also allows you to keep your loved one with you.
-Cremation is an irreversible process.
+Cremation is an irreversible process, so take the time to truly consider what your loved one would have wanted, and what you think is best to honor their memory.

 It is a personal decision: cremation, or burial?
 Please honor your loved one’s wishes.